WanKarHou18/Classification-of-Red-Wine-Quality-using-Neural-Network/README.md

 ### File Description

-1. Report.doc - Report which consists of introduction, problem statement, methodoly, details of experiment, results and discussion, comparison and result.
+1. Report.docx - Report which consists of introduction, problem statement, methodoly, details of experiment, results and discussion, comparison and result.
 2. Classification of Red Wine Quality using Neural Network.pdf - Describes steps of classification and results obtained.
 3. Classification of Red Wine Quality using Neural Network.ipynb - Describes steps of classification and results obtained.
+4.  redwinequality.csv  - Dataset of this project.

 ### Tools to use